 - Ability to read and interpret legislation

-To apply, please send a CV/resume, brief cover letter, and availability to work (part-time or full-time) to cgs@umd.edu.
+To apply, please fill out this form.
 Applications will be reviewed on a rolling basis until the positions are filled.
-The priority deadline for the summer is August 14, 2023.
+The priority deadline for the summer is April 30, 2025.

 About the Center for Global Sustainability: Through world-leading research and policy engagement, the Center for Global Sustainability at the University of Maryland seeks to change the way that governments, businesses, and people envision and implement possibilities for ambitious climate action.
 Founded in 2016 in response to the need for thought leadership, analysis, and engagement to support the achievement of global climate goals, its programs advance understanding to support ambitious national and subnational climate strategies, fossil phase-out, energy innovation, finance, and other priorities in the United States, China, Indonesia, India, Brazil, and other major economies.
 CGS currently supports about 30 researchers, and works with a rich community of collaborators around the world.
 CGS is housed within the University of Maryland School of Public Policy, which focuses on integrating practice with research, blending national and international policy, and working at all policy levels from local to global.
 It grants degrees at the bachelor’s, master’s, and doctoral levels.
 It currently counts in its community roughly 800 undergraduates, 300 graduate students, 500 Executive Program students, 60 staff, and 80 faculty.
 The University of Maryland, College Park, is a land-grant, sea-grant, top-tier (R1) research university, and is the major research university in the Washington, DC area, located 8 miles from the U.S. Capitol.
 It was recently ranked 14th in the U.S. in the National Science Foundation’s national rankings of all universities.
 It has an annual budget of $2.1 billion and administers approximately $1.2 billion in combined University of Maryland annual research awards.
 It has strengths in climate, energy, and environmental policy, environmental and earth sciences, remote sensing, climate and energy modeling, and computational and social sciences.